Fill Out Form 8996 Online in 2025

 When is Form 8996 due?

 The deadline for Form 8996 is annually with your federal income tax return.
-If you file for an extension, you must submit the form by the extended deadline.
-This helps ensure that your Qualified Opportunity Fund meets the necessary investment standard and avoids penalties.
+If you file for an extension, submit the form by the extended deadline.
+This helps maintain your Qualified Opportunity Fund’s investment standard and prevents any penalties.

 How to get a blank Form 8996?

-To get a blank Form 8996, Qualified Opportunity Fund, simply visit our website.
-The Internal Revenue Service (IRS) issues this form, and we have it pre-loaded in our PDF editor for you to fill out.
-Remember, our platform aids in filling and downloading forms, but not in filing them.
+To get a blank Form 8996, simply visit our website.
+The Internal Revenue Service issues this form, and we have a pre-loaded version ready for you to fill out.
+Remember, our platform assists with filling and downloading forms, but not filing them.

 Where to file Form 8996?